muaz-khan/WebRTC-Experiment/video-conferencing/README.md

 #### WebRTC Group video sharing / [Demo](https://www.webrtc-experiment.com/video-conferencing/)

+=

+1. This [WebRTC](https://www.webrtc-experiment.com/) experiment is aimed to transmit audio/video streams in many-to-many style.
+2. It setups multiple peer connections to support multi-user connectivity feature.
+Rememebr, [WebRTC](https://www.webrtc-experiment.com/) doesn't supports 3-way handshake!
+3. Out of multi-peers establishment; many RTP-ports are opened according to number of media streamas referenced to each peer connection.
+4. Multi-ports establishment will cause huge [CPU and bandwidth usage](https://www.webrtc-experiment.com/docs/RTP-usage.html)!

+=

-1. Mesh networking model is implemented to open multiple interconnected peer connections
+1. Mesh networking model is implemented to open multiple interconnected peer connections.
-2. Maximum peer connections limit is 256 (on chrome)
+2. Maximum peer connections limit is 256 (on chrome).
+It means that 256 users can be interconnected!

 =